contao/docs/docs/manual/site-structure/pages-as-central-elements/_index.en.md

 ![Toggle subpages]({{% asset "images/manual/layout/site-structure/en/toggle-subpages.png" %}}?classes=shadow)

 Thanks to the hierarchical page structure, it is possible to inherit properties of a parent page to its subpages.
-For your, this means that you only have to define a certain page layout or access permission once and these properties are then inherited to their respective subpages automatically.
+For you, this means that you only have to define a certain page layout or access permission once and these properties are then inherited to their respective subpages automatically.

 ## Components of a page